Last Updated: 02/20/2024

-- Identifiers, such as name, number of children in household, age of children, housing type, transportation, hobbies, and employment), contact details (e.g., phone number, email address, postal address), and account details (e.g., username and password);
+- Identifiers, such as name, number of children in household, age of children, housing type, transportation, hobbies, and employment), contact details (e.g., phone number, email address, postal address);

-- Demographics, such as age, gender, marital status, ethnicity, and primary language; and
+- Demographics, such as age, date of birth, gender, marital status, and primary language;

-- Internet or other electronic network activity information, such as browser versions, pages most visited, duration and time of visit, as well as standard fields from our web log reporting software;
+- Internet or other electronic network activity information, such as browser versions, internet domain, your computer’s operating system pages most visited, duration and time of visit, the links you followed to enter and leave our site, your IP address as well as standard fields from our web log reporting software;

-- Student Records: In addition, NYIAD generates, collects and stores, through the Student Portal, additional information and materials personal to or provided by students enrolled in NYIAD programs, such as.
-Inferences drawn from any of the information identified above.
-Please note that NYIAD uses automatic logic to ensure that prospective students meet any prerequisite enrollment requirements such as age and/or minimum educational attainment to make admissions decisions depending on the program that the prospective student would like to enroll in.
-This is the only instance that NYIAD would engage in automated decision making.
+In addition, NYIAD generates, collects and stores, through its learning management systems, additional information and materials personal to or provided by learners enrolled in NYIAD programs, such as inferences drawn from any of the information identified above (collectively, “Learner Records”).
+Please note that NYIAD uses automatic logic to ensure that prospective learners meet any prerequisite enrollment requirements such as age and/or minimum educational attainment to make admissions decisions depending on the program that the prospective learner would like to enroll in.

-- Information from Third Parties: We may also collect Personal Information about you from third parties to perform certain functions such as collections activities or to customize our marketing efforts.
+Information from Third Parties: We may also collect Personal Information about you from third parties, as well as our affiliate sister companies1 to perform certain functions such as collections activities or to customize our marketing efforts.

-2. Personal Information in Publically Accessible Areas.
-Some interactive portions of our Sites are open and visible to the larger public and/or people and entities engaged in providing or supporting NYIAD academic programs.
-If you include personally identifying information in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that personal information will be available to members of the larger public.
+2. Personal Information in Publicly Accessible Areas.
+Some interactive portions of our Sites are open and visible to the larger public and/or people and entities engaged in providing or supporting NYIAD programs.
+If you include personally identifying information in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that Personal Information will be available to members of the larger public.
 We therefore strongly encourage you not to include personally identifying information in your interactions in public forums made available through the Sites, such as in postings or in chat rooms, or in your Username.

-3. How We Collect Personal Information. .
+3. How We Collect Personal Information Directly From You.
 We collect Personal Information that you voluntarily provide to us.
-For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for personal information such as your name, email address, and telephone number.
+For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for Personal Information such as your name, email address, and telephone number.
 We may also collect this information if you contact us requesting information, participate in or provide feedback on the Sites or Site activities, or forward information from the Sites to internet addresses outside of the Sites.
-In addition, if you are a student, we collect and store your Student Records consistent with our business practices, requirements of our educational accrediting, certifying and licensing institutions, and applicable United States and state laws and regulations.
+In addition, if you are a learner, we collect and store your Learner Records consistent with our business practices, certifying and licensing institutions, and applicable United States and state laws and regulations.